Skip to main content

 Authenticating dispatch

 The dispatch endpoint goes through host.resolvePrincipal like every other inbound route.
-The canonical pattern is a shared bearer secret between the host scheduler and the dispatch endpoint. createBearerSecretPrincipalResolver, exported from @flow-state-dev/server, does the constant-time comparison.
+The canonical pattern is a shared bearer secret between the host scheduler and the dispatch endpoint. createBearerSecretPrincipalResolver, exported from @flow-state-dev/engine, does the constant-time comparison.

-import { createBearerSecretPrincipalResolver } from "@flow-state-dev/server";
+import { createBearerSecretPrincipalResolver } from "@flow-state-dev/engine";

 defineFlow({